lritter/lritter.io/weblog/pages/previously.md

 - _Redshirts: A Novel with Three Codas_ by John Scalzi

-- _Folsom Untold: The Strange True Story of Johnny Cash's Greatest Album: An Audible Original Drama_ by Danny Robins

 ### January, 2019

 - _Washington Black: A Novel_ by Esi Edugyan